apache/kvrocks-website/community/data-structure-on-rocksdb.md

 #### stream sub keys-values

-the sub-key in a stream is composed by the stream key, version and the entry ID.
+The sub-key in a stream is composed by the stream key, version and the entry ID.
 The entry ID is encoded as two consecutive 8-bytes integer values (`EID MS` and `EID SEQ`).
 The stream entry value may represent any even number of strings.
 This value is encoded as a sequence of strings and each string value is prepended by its length as a 4-bytes variable integer.

 ```text
                               +-----------------------+